 “You don’t want to complain until after you finish the course because the marking is really terrible.
 Tutors have their favourites and award accordingly,” she alleges.

 But how did this all come about?
-How did BPP, one of the biggest BVC providers in the country, manage to get itself into this mess?
+How did BPP, one of the biggest BVC providers in the country, manage to get itself into this situation?

 The school is officially authorised to take on a maximum of 264 full-time students a year and 96 part-time, but how could it exceed that number by 55?